wxyang007/protconn/README.md

 Presently the GIS processing step uses a mix of arcypython (ESRI Arcgis license required) and bash/psql tools.

 **TBD**: removing the the arcpython component.
-The main constraint in removing this component is the 'dissolve' features step, not successfuly implementable (until now) in Postgis.
+The main constraint in removing this component is the 'dissolve' features step, not successfully implementable (until now) in Postgis.

 **ProtConn analysis** and **Post-processing** steps are entirely run in bash/psql environment.
 A [master script](conefor/exec_full_conefor_master.sh) calls in sequence all the subscripts required to perform both steps 2 and 3.